-Tanya Ha is also a science communication consultant and a passionate advocate for scientific research and broad public understanding of science.
+Tanya Ha is a science communication consultant and a passionate advocate for scientific research and broad public understanding of science.

 Tanya’s work with Science in Public includes: